Ebryx/aws-threathunting/aws-cloudwatch_alarm_to_slack/README.md

 # Description
-	Sends Cloudwatch alarms to Slack using incoming webhook
+Sends Cloudwatch alarms to Slack and elastic search.

+`SLACK_WEBHOOK` is needed to push messages to slack.

+`ELASTICSEARCH_URL` is needed to push provided event of CloudWatch to elasticsearch.

+`S3_PATH` is needed to store metric widget images fetched and then posted to slack.

 # Requirements
 	1. Lambda with the all the files in this project